Gillian Chapman, Ed.D.

 Teton County School District No. 1

-If you have not yet registered your child for school, please do so right away.
+If you have not yet registered your child for school, please do so by August 27th.
 Having accurate student enrollment information is essential to ensure proper staffing at each of our schools and having updated registration forms provides us with important information about your child.
-Returning students should have received registration directions via email on August 2nd with directions to complete the online registration forms.
-If you did not receive that email, please contact your child’s school.
+Returning students should have received registration directions via email last week with directions to complete the online registration forms.
+If you did not receive that email, please contact your student’s school.

 Gillian Chapman, Ed.D.